continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 This is where we build our redis and database containers.
 We define a persistent volume to store our database so we don't need to build again on subsequent deployments.
 We are also setting the required cluster resources for these containers.
 Notice we set `cluster: ${CLUSTER}`.
 This is pulling the cluster name we previously set in the ContinuousPipe UI under Clusters.

+**An important change for each of our tasks is to define the project key.
+Where I have set an environment name as `"project-key-" ~ code_reference.branch`, you should replace the `project-key` with your project name you defined earlier in the ContinuousPipe setup step.**

 Our next task in the list is `initialization` -

 ```yaml